Absorb the strength of Chromagen®

 Iron is a mineral in the human body and is essential for good health.
 Iron is necessary in the production of hemoglobin, the substance in red blood cells that carries oxygen throughout the body.
 If you do not have enough iron, you may develop iron deficiency which may prevent your body from making enough hemoglobin.
 This is the most common nutritional problem worldwide.1 Iron deficiency is often undiagnosed and left untreated.

-Chromagen™ has two forms of iron, ferrous fumarate and ferrous asparto glycinate.
-These two forms work synergistically to provide optimal absorption.
-Ferrous fumarate gets absorbed proximally in the duodenum2,3, while Sumalate® (ferrous asparto glycinate) gets absorbed proximally and distally in the small intestine2,4, proving Chromagen™ is the supplement you want to treat your iron deficiency.
+Chromagen® has two forms of iron, ferrous fumarate and ferrous asparto glycinate.
+Ferrous fumarate gets absorbed proximally in the duodenum.2,3 Sumalate® (ferrous asparto glycinate) gets absorbed proximally and distally in the small intestine.2,4 These two forms work synergistically to provide optimal iron absorption.

-Trust Chromagen™ to deliver not only the most absorbable and tolderable iron forms, but also bioavailable folate as Quatrefolic®.
-Chromagen™ utilizes the bioavailable and soluble form of folate, known as Quatrefolic®.
-Quatrefolic® is readily absorbed by all, despite genetic predispositions which may impair folate metabolism.
+Trust Chromagen® to deliver not only the most absorbable and tolerable iron forms, but also bioavailable folate as Quatrefolic®.
+Chromagen® utilizes the bioavailable and soluble form of folate, known as Quatrefolic®.
+Quatrefolic® is more readily absorbed, despite genetic predispositions which may impair folate metabolism.
 Maintaining adequate levels of folate is important, as folate and vitamin B12 are needed for proper red blood cell synthesis.
-To aid in vitamin B12 absorption, Chromagen™ contains 100 mcg of dessicated stomach substance.
-Chromagen™ is your source to treat iron deficiency, while providing other beneficial nutrients needed for proper red blood cell development.
+To aid in vitamin B12 absorption, Chromagen® contains 100 mcg of dessicated stomach substance.
+Chromagen® supports this with iron deficiency, while providing other beneficial nutrients needed for proper red blood cell development.

-Oral iron supplements, like Chromagen™, are the tried and true way to treat iron deficiency.
-Apart from eating iron-rich foods, oral supplements like Chromagen™ are the most common way to treat iron deficiency.
-If left untreated, it can become severe and lead to health problems, including:
+Oral iron supplements, like Chromagen®, are the tried and true way to supplement iron.
+Apart from eating iron-rich foods, oral supplements like Chromagen® are the most common way to reach optimal iron levels.
+If not corrected, low iron levels can become severe and lead to health problems, including: